 Getting to Edisto Island

-When routing to Edisto Island, most GPS systems will tell you to take Savannah Highway to Ravenel and turn left on Route 165.
-While this is an option, the better option is to take the slight left onto State Route 162 at Nancy’s Exotic Plants—as long as there isn’t a train holding up traffic.
-This route is more scenic, and it lets you avoid any potential issues with traffic further down 17.
+To reach Edisto Island, there are a few routes you can take.
+While most GPS systems will direct you to take Savannah Highway to Ravenel and turn left on Route 165, a better option is to take the slight left onto State Route 162 at Nancy’s Exotic Plants.
+This route is more scenic and allows you to avoid potential traffic issues further down Route 17.

-On Route 162, you will pass through the Town of Hollywood and continue to the intersection with Route 174 which is controlled by a blinking light.
-Turn left, and then you won’t turn again until you hit the ocean.
+As you travel along Route 162, you will pass through the Town of Hollywood and continue until you reach the intersection with Route 174, which is controlled by a blinking light.
+Turn left onto Route 174, and you won’t need to make another turn until you hit the ocean.

-This section of Route 174 is the Edisto Island National Scenic Byway.
-Shortly after you make the turn, you will pass through a tunnel of live oaks and other old-growth trees with natural dwarf palmettos growing underneath.
-Then, you will come to the bridge over the Intracoastal Waterway (ICW).
-The bridge offers impeccable Lowcountry views in either direction, especially during sunrise and sunset.
+This section of Route 174 is known as the Edisto Island National Scenic Byway.
+As you make the turn onto Route 174, you will pass through a beautiful tunnel of live oaks and other old-growth trees with natural dwarf palmettos growing underneath.
+Shortly after, you will come to a bridge over the Intracoastal Waterway (ICW), which offers stunning Lowcountry views in both directions, especially during sunrise and sunset.

 Stopping Along the Way

-The first of these is Marsh Hen Mill, on the right just over the bridge.
-Here, you can grab a cup of coffee if you’ve run out, or you can browse the shop for some true Lowcountry grits or a preemptive souvenir for the day.
+One of the first stops you’ll encounter is Marsh Hen Mill, located on the right just over the bridge.
+Here, you can grab a cup of coffee or browse the shop for some true Lowcountry grits or a preemptive souvenir for the day.

-Or, a few minutes later, you can make a stop at King’s Market.
-While King’s Market is popular with locals, it is perhaps one of the Charleston area’s best kept secrets.
-While the dirt-floor shop has locally grown produce, for a day at the beach you might opt for pralines, fudge, or one of King’s Market’s famous key lime pies instead.
+A few minutes later, you can make a stop at King’s Market.
+This dirt-floor shop has locally grown produce, but you might opt for pralines, fudge, or one of King’s Market’s famous key lime pies instead.

-Keep driving, and about 10 minutes or so later you will see a hand-painted sign on the left for George & Pinks.
-While George & Pink’s is literally off of the beaten path, a short trip down the rough-and-tumble dirt of Edingsville Beach Road is well worth it.
-George & Pink’s specializes in fresh produce as well, but you can also find local favorites like Cheerwine to take with you to the beach.
+Continuing your drive, you’ll see a hand-painted sign on the left for George & Pink’s.
+While the shop is off the beaten path, a short trip down the rough-and-tumble dirt of Edingsville Beach Road is well worth it.
+George & Pink’s specializes in fresh produce, but you can also find local favorites like Cheerwine to take with you to the beach.

 If you left your book at home, you can make one more stop before you get to your final destination.
 The Edisto Island Bookstore is a small, local bookstore run by Edisto Islanders.
 The front of the store features books by local authors, but you can find bestsellers and children’s books as well.